Mango supports rendered raster images with embedded geo-referenced data.

 The .zip file contains a folder

-The upload will fail if the .tif is inside a folder in the zip.
-Ensure no folders exist in the zip archive before uploading.
+Zipped rasters will fail to upload if the .tif is contained within a folder inside the zip archive.
+Place the raster in the root and remove any folders from the zip archive before uploading.

 Floating point (decimal) rasters where the null is set to a large negative number is known to cause upload issues for some customers.